solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

    ![The cloned version of the data flow is displayed, with the name of the cloned data flow highlighted in the Data flows list.](media/ex02-develop-data-flows-clone.png "Data flows")

 5. On the right of the screen, you will be able to select the **Settings** button to update the name in the settings panel.
 Replace the **copyX** value after the underscore in the Name with your assigned _UNIQUEID_ from your username.
-For example, `EnrichCustomerData_A03`.
+For example, `EnrichCustomerData_206184`.

+ > Note: Replace the `uniqueId` with the **UniqueId** provided in the environment details section on Lab Environment tab on the right.

    ![The Name property is displayed with the UNIQUEID value replacing the "copy1" value after the underscore.](media/ex02-develop-data-flows-clone-rename.png "Data flows")

 6. Next, select **Orchestrate** from the left-hand menu.